ABSD-4 Class Large Auxiliary Floating Dry Dock:

-"I was pharmacist mate second class aboard ABSD-4.
-The doctor on board was Dr Billy Marshall.
+"I was pharmacist's mate second class [PHM2] aboard ABSD-4.
+The doctor on board was Dr. Billy Marshall.
 I remember the attack I stayed on the ABSD and took it apart before I transferred to Manus.
-I was a hospital corpsman send class, went to medical school after I was discharged.
+I was a hospital corpsman second class, went to medical school after I was discharged.
 I am now 80 years."

-On April 22, 1945 at 1400 A6M2 Zero modified two seater piloted by Shimbo with Ensign Chuhei Okubo overflew Seeadler
+On April 22, 1945 at 1400 A6M2 Zero modified two seater pilot Shimbo with Ensign Chuhei Okubo overflew Seeadler

-Harbor at 14,000 and observed two "aircraft carriers", actually floating dry docks.
-On April 27, 1945 attacked by B5N2 Kate piloted by Nagai which released its aerial torpedo that hit the rear pontoon under the side wall, rupturing the hull and moderately damaging the dry dock.
+On April 27, 1945 targeted by B5N2 Kate pilot Nagai that released an aerial torpedo that hit the rear pontoon under the side wall, rupturing the hull and moderately damaged the dry dock then went missing.